lucmartens/cljs-electron/README.md

 ### Local development

 Start a Clojure REPL.
-From the REPL, call `(fig-start)` to start a `figwheel` server which will create development artifacts for the agent and client components.
+From the REPL, call `(fig-start)` to start a `figwheel` server which will create development artifacts for the Agent and Client components.
 These artifacts contain a websocket interface between the component and the REPL.

 Once figwheel has finished compiling, run `make start` to start the electron application using the development artifacts.
-To connect to the agent or client Clojurescript REPLs, eval `(agent-repl)` or (`client-repl`) from your Clojure REPL.
+To connect to the Agent or Client Clojurescript REPLs, eval `(agent-repl)` or (`client-repl`) from your Clojure REPL.